Back to Colorado

 Plain English Breakdown

-This bill requires people testifying before legislative committees to take an oath that their testimony is true and accurate.
+This bill requires people testifying before a Colorado legislative committee to take an oath stating their words are true and accurate.

 What This Bill Does